rukonbdju/tech-AI/README.md

 ## Welcome to TECHAI

-This is a simple static website
+This is a simple static responsive website using vanilla CSS and Javascript.

-### Which technologies are used to build this project
+### Which technologies are used to build this project?

 <ul>
 <li>HTML</li>